 The sphincter muscle of the urinary bladder serves as a closure mechanism and contains smooth as well as striated muscles.
 It has close contact to the muscles of the pelvic floor, but should strictly be distinguished from it.

 The striated part of the sphincter is hoof-shaped.
-There are again differences concerning its concrete place between the male and female wing: In the female body, the muscle fibres surround the proximal to middle area of the urethra.
-In the male body, the striated part of the prostate runs through the whole extension of the membranous urethra.
+There are again differences concerning its concrete place between the male and female wing: In women, the muscle fibers surround the proximal to the middle area of the urethra.
+In men, the striated part of the prostate runs through the whole extension of the membranous urethra.

-Because of the mass of different diseases and restrictions, not everything can be mentioned and explained in this section.
-Therefore, only the most important disorders are named and briefly explained.
+The different diseases and restrictions are numerous, hence not everything can be mentioned and explained in this section.
+Only the most important disorders are named and briefly explained.

 One of the most common diseases of the urinary bladder is the inflammation of the bladder, or cystitis, which is accompanied by pain in the lower abdomen and painful passing of urine.
 The infection often ascends from the urethra and as women have a shorter urethra, they suffer from it more often.

-Physical influences (for example stress or fear) or physical impacts (for example in the case of paraplegia, detrusor-sphincter-dysynergy) can cause a dysfunction in the closure mechanism and hence cause urinary incontinence.
+Physical influences (e.g., stress or fear) or physical impacts (e.g., in the case of paraplegia, detrusor-sphincter-dyssynergia) can cause a dysfunction in the closure mechanism and hence cause urinary incontinence.
 In particular, stress and burden incontinence is distinguished from urge incontinence.
-In this condition there is involuntary passage of urine due to defective voluntary control of the external urethral sphincter.
+In this condition, there is involuntary passage of urine due to defective voluntary control of the external urethral sphincter.

-Stress incontinence: This is leakage of urine when intra-abdominal pressure is raised, e.g. on coughing, laughing, sneezing, or lifting.
-It usually affects women when there is weakness of the muscles of the pelvic floor or pelvic ligaments, e.g. after childbirth or as part of the ageing process.
+Stress incontinence: This is leakage of urine when intra-abdominal pressure is raised, e.g., on coughing, laughing, sneezing, or lifting.
+It usually affects women when there is the weakness of the muscles of the pelvic floor or pelvic ligaments, e.g., after childbirth or as part of the aging process.